 Established and demanded concentrations

-I have had my eye on the Frankfurt School MSc programmes for some time.
+I have had my eye on the Frankfurt School Master of Finance for some time.
 In doing so, I noticed the concentrations that have consistently aligned with market demand.
 For example, there is the concentration risk management – a field in which many employees are currently being sought.
 I will probably choose the concentration “Financial Advisory”.
 This includes focal points in project management and decision-making.
 Skills that will help me a lot in my professional life.

 Benefits of working alongside your studies